bentvanaeken/self-portrait/README.md

-# self-portrait
+# self-portrait made with P5 Javascript
-A self portrait made with P5 Javascript
+I worked on this for around 6 hours.